FAQ - Ernst Mach Grant ASEA-UNINET

 The Ernst Mach incoming grants are aimed at postgraduates for max.
-36 months and visiting or exchange scholars for a short research/study stay (max.
+36 months as well as visiting scholars for a short research of max.
 9 months and students pursuing music practice for 9 months.
 For more information on other Austrian grant opportunities, please visit the online database www.grants.at

 6) Are all Austrian universities eligible as host institutions for a grant application?

-Only Austrian ASEA-UNINET partner institutions are eligible to host Ernst Mach-ASEA-UNINET grant awardees for a research stay.
+Only Austrian ASEA-UNINET partner institutions are eligible to host Ernst Mach Grant ASEA-UNINET grant awardees for a research stay.

-7) Do I need to enroll at an Austrian university in order to apply for the grant?
+7) Do I need to enrol at an Austrian university in order to apply for the grant?

-For a research grant (up to 9 months) or a short time study visit (up to 9 months) you do not have to enroll at an Austrian university.
-However, you do need a written confirmation of supervision from an Austrian university lecturer to support your research project in Austria.
+For a Postdoc Grant (up to 9 months), you do not have to enrol at an Austrian university.
+However, you do need a written confirmation of supervision from an Austrian full or associate university professor to support your research project in Austria.

 8) Can the OeAD help me to find an academic supervisor in Austria?

-No, unfortunately we are not able to help you in this regard.
+No, unfortunately we are not in a position to help you in this regard.
 You need a confirmation of academic supervision from an Austrian professor for your application.
-Such a written consent may only be issued for the eligible programs open for application by a full or associated professor at an Austrian ASEA-UNINET partner university.
+Such a written consent may only be issued for the eligible programmes open for application by a full or associate professor at an Austrian ASEA-UNINET partner university.

 To look for a professor who might support your research stay, please browse the website of any Austrian ASEA-UNINET member university in order to find an institute or a department that suits your academic profile.
 It is best to ask professors directly, they are used to such requests.
 We recommend clearly stating that you are applying for the Ernst Mach Grant ASEA-UNINET, and also outlining your intended research stay.
 The list of all Austrian member universities can be found at: https://asea-uninet.org/network-members/member-universities/austrian-universities/ .

 9) Can my Austrian academic supervisor also issue a Letter of Recommendation?

-No, please have in mind that your Austrian supervisor has to issue a written confirmation of supervision (Letter of Invitation) and, as such, cannot write for you a Letter of Recommendation in addition to this.
+No, please bear in mind that your Austrian supervisor issues the written confirmation of supervision (Letter of Invitation) and, as such, cannot write for you a Letter of Recommendation in addition to this.
 In such a case, the Letter of Recommendation will be considered as invalid.